matt-novoselov/Accent-Telegram-Bot/README.md

 # Accent bot

 Source code for a Telegram bot built using Aiogram.
-This bot is designed to assist you in learning the challenging aspects of word accents.
-Compete with friends and earn points as you progress through your educational journey!
+This bot is designed to assist you in learning difficult cases of accents in words.
+Complete lessons, practice, earn points, and compete with your friends for the highest score!

 ![](https://github.com/matt-novoselov/Accent-Telegram-Bot/blob/6667c31cb029512ae7d637f4c8426ca976f17706/Thumbnail.png)